Valdez, Alaska: Mining town

 In 1907, a shootout between two rival railroad companies ended Valdez's hope of becoming the railroad link from tidewater to the Kennicott Copper Mine.
 The mine, located in the heart of the Wrangell-St. Elias Mountains, was one of the richest copper ore deposits on the continent.
 The exact location of the right-of-way dispute, in which one man was killed and several injured, is located at the southern entrance of Keystone Canyon on the Valdez side.
 A half-completed tunnel in the canyon marks the end of railroad days in Valdez.
 A rail line to Kennicott was later established from the coastal city of Cordova.

-Good Friday earthquake
+Good Friday earthquake/Great Alaska Earthquake

 In 1964, Valdez was badly shaken and damaged by the Good Friday earthquake.
 Soil liquefaction of the glacial silt that formed Valdez's foundation led to a massive underwater landslide, which caused a section of Valdez's shoreline to break off and sink into the sea.
 The underwater soil displacement caused a local tsunami 30 ft high that traveled westward, away from Valdez and down Valdez Bay.
 32 men, women, and children were on Valdez's main freight dock to help with and watch the unloading of the SS Chena, a supply ship that came to Valdez regularly.
 All 32 people died as the dock collapsed into the ocean with the violent landslide.
 There were no deaths in the town.